VamsiDivvi/sql-docs/docs/reporting-services/lesson-6-adding-grouping-and-totals-reporting-services.md

     - `http://<server name>/reports`.
      - `http://localhost/reports` works if your designing the report on the report server.

 8. Browse to the folder that contains the report.
-The default name is *tutorial*, the name of the project or the name you typed into the TargetReportFolder fiedl in the project properties.
+The default name is *tutorial*, the name of the project or the name you typed into the TargetReportFolder field in the project properties.
 Click the name of the report **Sales Orders** to view the rendered report in the browser.

     ![ssrs_tutorial_tutorialfolder](../reporting-services/media/ssrs-tutorial-tutorialfolder.png)